carvel-dev/carvel/proposals/repo-to-tar/README.md

 ```
 where one of the files in sha256 is the actual file tar and others 2 are configs and manifests.<br>

-2. Add functionality to `imgpkg save` to create and persist a oci tar file mentioned in point 1 which in turn is compatible with `imgpkg copy` command.<br>

-3. Add a flag `--to-oci-tar` to `imgpkg push`  to be able to creata a tar while pushing a tar with imgpkg push command.
+2. Add a flag `--to-oci-tar` to `imgpkg push`  to be able to creata a tar while pushing a tar with imgpkg push command.

-4. Add a flag `--oci-tar` to `imgpkg copy` to be able to copy this oci kind of tar to a registry and differentiate with the `--tar` flag.
+3. Add a flag `--oci-tar` to `imgpkg copy` to be able to copy this oci kind of tar to a registry and differentiate with the `--tar` flag.

 #### Future Goals